cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

 ### <a name="MalcolmTimeSync"></a> Configure Hostname and Time Sync

-If users wish to change Malcolm's hostname or configure system time synchronization, they can open a terminal (the icon immediately to the right of the **Applications** menu icon at the top of the Malcolm desktop) and run `configure-interfaces` then enter the user (if the user is part of the `sudo` group) or `root` password.
+If users wish to change Malcolm's hostname or configure system time synchronization, they can open a terminal (the icon immediately to the right of the **Applications** menu icon at the top of the Malcolm desktop) and run `system-quickstart` then enter the user (if the user is part of the `sudo` group) or `root` password.

 Here users can configure Malcolm to keep its time synchronized with either an NTP server (using the NTP protocol), another [Malcolm]({{ site.github.repository_url }}) aggregator or another HTTP/HTTPS server.
 On the next dialog, choose the time synchronization method to configure.